nijnstein/Learning-Days/README.md

 # Software for Learning the days of the week for kids
-# Software voor het leren van week dagen voor kinderen
+# Software voor het leren van de dagen van de week

 The application - De applicatie: